Skip to main content

 f.
 Tick to select relevant assessment(s)

-4. Submit your request
+4. Submit your request.

-You should submit a self-certification request where:
+You should submit a self-certified short extensions request where:

-• Reasonable adjustments have already been put in place for that assessment, but you are then faced with additional circumstances beyond your control.
+Reasonable adjustments have already been put in place for that assessment, but you are then faced with additional circumstances beyond your control.

-• Your studies have been impaired by the new circumstances.
+Your studies have been impaired by the new circumstances.

-2. You can then submit a self-certification form for the additional five-day extension in the normal way.
+First use your 7/14 calendar days reasonable adjustment as per your Individual Learning Plan; You can then submit a self-certification form for the additional seven-calendar-day extension in the normal way.

 EC process diagram